sul-dlss-labs/estimation/0002-sinopia-acl.md

 - it's okay to keep usernames and groups in .csv file in https://github.com/LD4P/sinopia_acl
   - cognito usernames are reasonably public (they are not email addresses, they do not have passwords, etc.)
   - .csv file will need to be kept up to date (see below - out of scope)
-  - each row is a username and a groups
+  - each row is a username and a group
     - if a user is in more than one group, they will have a row for each group
-  - Michelle and Jeremy verbally agreed 2019-04-04 that .csv file is just fine.
+  - Michelle and Jeremy verbally agreed 2019-04-04 that .csv file is fine.
 - the users with control access for any and all Sinopia groups will be Michelle plus the team of developers
-  - this will allow us to keep the .csv simpler and will also allow an easier "default" WebAccessControl file for a new group
+  - this will allow us to keep the .csv simpler and will also allow an easier "default" WebAccessControl resource for a new group
   - Jeremy verbally agreed 2019-04-04
-- Trellis does NOT determine missing control permissions block from a parent LDP container;  if there is a WebAccessControl file for a container, it must be complete.
+- Trellis does NOT determine missing control permissions block from a parent LDP container;  if there is a WebAccessControl resource for a container, it must be complete.
   - Mike verified this behavior empirically 2019-04-04
 - We believe WebAccessControl "append" is implied when "write" access is given.
 - Initial numbers of users:  100-150.
-Eventual number of users?
+Unknown eventual number of users, but same order of magnitude
 - Admin users is a small number and Cognito userids can be in a config file
 - It is relatively easy for developers (Naomi and Mike) to get private AWS credentials and the AWS CLI tool onto their laptops

 ---
 __Work To Do__

-(by magic, we already have .csv file of usernames and groups)
+(assume by magic, we already have .csv file of usernames and groups)

 1. Authenticate/authorize user to make HTTP POST/PUT/PATCH requests to Cognito protected Sinopia server on AWS.
     - write current Cognito access token (as JWT) to a file (PR almost ready)